Google cracks down on disturbing cartoons on YouTube Kids

 Last week, YouTube's global head of family and learning content Malik Ducard told The New York Times the inappropriate videos were "the extreme needle in the haystack."

-But one search for Peppa Pig on YouTube turned up a video called "Cocaine pancakes" with nearly 1 million views.
-Multiple curse words appeared in the first 17 seconds alone.
+One search for Peppa Pig on YouTube's main page turned up a video called "Cocaine pancakes" with nearly 1 million views.
+Multiple curse words appeared in the first 17 seconds alone -- but it is not yet flagged as age-restricted content.

 In the past 30 days, the company said that less than .005% of videos viewed in the Kids app were removed for being inappropriate.